dilocho/dilocho/README.md

 [Provide tools and break them down into categories.
 Use ChatGPT to help create the link - Remove this afterwards]]

 ## Projects
-- Pi-Hole Ad Blocker on Home network
+- <a href = "https://github.com/dilocho/Pi-Hole-Adblocker/blob/main/README.md">Pi-Hole Ad Blocker on Home network</a>
 - SOC Automation Project

 ## Certifications